Simply-Love/Simply-Love-SM5/README.md

 ## FAQ

 #### How can I get more songs to show up in Casual Mode?

 Please refer to the [Casual Mode README](./Other/CasualMode-README.md).

 #### I'm getting an error when I try to install StepMania.

-StepMania can be tricky to install and the process has different stumbling points unique to each OS.

-Refer to the [Troubleshooting StepMania README](./Other/TroubleshootingStepMania-README.md) included with Simply Love.
+Refer to the [Troubleshooting StepMania](./Other/TroubleshootingStepMania-README.md) guide included with Simply Love.

 #### How can I load custom songs from USB sticks?

 First, configure your PC for USB profiles.
 Follow the guides for [Windows](https://github.com/stepmania/stepmania/wiki/Static-Mount-Points-for-USB-Profiles-(Windows)) or [Linux](https://github.com/stepmania/stepmania/wiki/Creating-Static-Mount-Points-For-USB-Profiles-%28Linux%29).

-StepMania 5.1 (currently in beta) added support for loading custom songs from USB profiles.
-This feature is not avilable in StepMania 5.0.12 and older.

 If you are using [SM5.1-beta](https://github.com/stepmania/stepmania/releases/tag/v5.1.0-b2) and have configured your computer using the guides linked above, you can use the [USB Profile Options menu](https://i.imgur.com/ZgU9HGw.png) in Simply Love to configure settings for custom songs.

+Note that support for loading custom songs from USB profiles is new to StepMania 5.1.
+It is not available in StepMania 5.0.12 and older.

 #### Why does my timing graph look weird?

-If your judgment distribution graph on Screen Evaluation has multiple individual "spikes" like Cloud Strife's hair in FFVII, your hardware has a low USB polling rate.
+If your judgment distribution graph on Screen Evaluation has multiple individual "spikes" like Cloud Strife's hair in FFVII, your dance pad hardware is polling at a low rate.

 ![spikey boi](https://i.imgur.com/oMAQKoM.jpg)

 Fixing this is outside the scope of Simply Love as a StepMania theme.
-You may need to modify your operating system, hardware inside your dance pad, or both.
+You may need to install drivers for your OS, modify hardware inside your dance pad, or both.

-StarlightLumi wrote a giude for modifying L-Tek Dance Pads to poll at 1000 Hz by replacing hardware inside the pad with an Arduino: https://www.instructables.com/id/Modifying-an-L-tek-Dance-Pad-to-Poll-at-1000hz-on-/
+StarlightLumi wrote a guide for modifying L-Tek Dance Pads to poll at 1000 Hz:<br/>https://www.instructables.com/id/Modifying-an-L-tek-Dance-Pad-to-Poll-at-1000hz-on-/

-StarlightLumi's guide was based on original code and efforts by GitHub user [natano](https://github.com/natano): https://www.natano.net/blog/2019-12-14-usb-polling-adventure/
+StarlightLumi's L-TEK guide was based on original code and efforts by [natano](https://github.com/natano):<br/>https://www.natano.net/blog/2019-12-14-usb-polling-adventure/

-GitHub user [sahunt](https://github.com/sahunt) has a guide on modifying Windows to poll at 1000 Hz: https://www.hackmycab.com/?portfolio=usb-polling
+[sahunt](https://github.com/sahunt) has a guide on modifying Windows to poll at 1000 Hz:<br/>https://www.hackmycab.com/?portfolio=usb-polling

-GitHub user geefr has a wiki page on identifying and troubleshooting USB polling issues on Linux: https://github.com/geefr/stepmania-linux-goodies/wiki/So-You-Think-You-Have-Polling-Issues
+geefr has a wiki page on identifying and troubleshooting USB polling issues in Linux:<br/>https://github.com/geefr/stepmania-linux-goodies/wiki/So-You-Think-You-Have-Polling-Issues